 Undergraduate majors proceed with meeting USP requirements for the BA in art and balance with foundation, art history and studio core requirements in the major until formally accepted as a BFA candidate.
 Application does not automatically guarantee acceptance into the BFA program.

-Majors in the process of completing the fourth semester of their Foundations and Studio Core course work (16-19 hours) submit applications materials by February 1st or November 1st of their first semester in the department.
+Majors in the process of completing the fourth semester of their Foundations and Studio Core course work (16-19 hours) submit applications materials by 5pm on either February 1st or November 1st.
 Students transferring to the Department of Art who have completed their foundation core and successfully passed portfolio review are eligible to apply for a BFA after one semester in the Department of Art.

 The BFA degree is considered the honors program of study in the Department of Art and is the preferred program for students preparing for graduate school and professional careers in the visual arts.
 Academic achievement in both major and USP course work is important.
 Once accepted into the program, BFA candidates maintain a minimum GPA of 3.25 each semester.
 BFA candidates are placed on program probation when the semester GPA falls below 3.25.
 When the GPA does not return to a 3.25 the following semester, candidates are advised to pursue the BA rather than the BFA to complete their undergraduate degree program.